ropensci/nasapower/README.md

 ### Quick start

-_nasapower_ is not avaiable from CRAN, only GitHub.
+_nasapower_ is not available from CRAN, only GitHub.
 It can easily be installed using the following code:

 ```r